yuan910715/clock_press/docs/en/index.md

 - **Configuration page optimization**
 All configurations take effect immediately without restarting the clock, added change log, erase wifi button, running time, etc. put js file into a remote server to prevent ESP32 crashed
 - **Clockface optimization**
 Modify the clockface and rewrite the time logic, so that the clock reaches millisecond accuracy.
-Mario clockface adds seconds at the first line
+Super Mario clockface adds seconds at the first line
 - **OTA update**
 The clock has the ability to continuously update, when new firmware is released, the clock can be automatically updated without re-flashing the firmware, I will add configuration items, optimize functions, and add clockfaces in the future...
 ![ota](/img/ota.png)